 Managing Dialysis Costs

 Most U.S. residents requiring dialysis are eligible for Medicare.
 Medicare Part B covers 80 percent of dialysis costs — whether in a clinic or at home.
 Home dialysis equipment must be provided through a dialysis clinic and not purchased directly from a supplier.
 Kidney disease spending exceeds $100 billion, and it represents more than 20 percent of all Medicare spending.

 HHS Secretary Alex Azar reported in March 2019 that part of the current plan to overhaul the Medicare system would transition most patients to home dialysis, which can improve patients’ quality of life and would save millions of dollars per year.

 With kidney disease increasing in the U.S. — forecast to be as many as 1.26 million patients by 2030 — the Medtech industry’s ability to advance technology and provide innovative treatment options will be essential to ensuring the best outcomes for these patients and control healthcare costs.

 If you are interested in targeting healthcare providers who care for patients diagnosed with kidney disease, data mined from insurance claims (especially from Medicare) can provide a great deal of insight on not only who is treating these patients, but also assess the patient treatment journeys managed by those providers.
 Given Medicare is the predominant payer of the medical costs associated with kidney care, CMS has long measured various quality metrics and clinical outcomes of these patients through the End-Stage Renal Disease (ESRD) Quality Incentive Program.
-Contact Carevoyance to learn more about using healthcare claims and quality data to target your prospective customers.
+Explore Carevoyance to learn more about using healthcare claims and quality data to target your prospective customers.